Mu'ammarid Imamate: Rise of Ibn Mu'ammar

-As a result of the drought and the failure of Ibn Urayer to achieve any spoils or that satisfy the ambition of the tribes accompanying him, they complained about the bad situation and let it down, then they left without achieving any significant gains.
-The results of this campaign were completely opposite to what it aimed to, as Ibn Muammar's status rose, and his thorn strengthened in Najd instead of weakening it.
+As a result of the drought and the failure of Ibn Urayer to achieve any spoils or to satisfy the ambition of the tribes accompanying him, they complained about the bad situation and let it down, then leaving without achieving any significant gains.
+The results of this campaign were opposite to its aims, as Ibn Muammar's status rose, and his thorn strengthened in Najd rather than weakening.

 Perhaps among its results is the abandonment of most of the Najdi countries of their position against the Ibn Muammar movement, as the countries of Al-Arid, Al-Muhammal, Al-Washm and Sudair joined him.

 Ibn Muammar took advantage of these gains in addition to his economic power and encouraged the commercial movement between the Najd and Diriyah provinces, and he corresponded with many Najdi countries and ordered them and urged them to send supplies to Diriyah.
-Trade convoys were activated from Sudair, al-Mahmal, Al-Washm and other things to Diriyah, so food was available at reasonable prices, and this measure led to an increase in His popularity, and he was able to command in those countries, so many of his followers and supporters were there.
+Trade convoys were activated from Sudair, al-Mahmal, Al-Washm and others to Diriyah, so food was available at reasonable prices which led to an increase in his popularity, and he was able to command in those countries, so many of his followers and supporters were there.

-Meanwhile, Turki bin Abdullah and his brother Zaid came to Ibn Muammar in Ad-Diriyah, and they came with him and helped him.
+Meanwhile, Turki bin Abdullah and his brother Zaid came to Ibn Muammar in Ad-Diriyah, and they joined him.
 The previous document indicates that Turki came with his son and his brother Zaid and Omar bin Abdul Aziz bin Muhammad bin Saud and his children, and that he came with Turki about a hundred men from the people of the south as well.
 Omar brought convoys of food with him, and the document also indicates that the arrival of a Turk took place at the request of Ibn Muammar, that is, an envoy from before him "came to Turkey."